mjggibson4/Practical1/readme.md

 ## 6. Known Issues

 A known issue within within this project is that model runs within a figure instead of the canvas as intended.
-This is bug which I have been so far unable to determine the source of but it does not impact on how the model is run.
+This is a bug which I have been so far unable to determine the source of however this does not impact on how the model is run and the results provided.

 ## 7. Troubleshooting